rcky844/knowledge-handbook/Chemistry/Industrial Chemistry/Green chemistry.md

    Examples: Replacement of VOCs and CFCs

 5. **Designing for energy efficiency**
-	- When a catalyst is used, less energy is needed to heat up the reaction mixture.
+	- When a [[Catalysts|catalyst]] is used, less energy is needed to heat up the reaction mixture.
 	- Energy is used to heat liquid mixture and purifying productions by <u>distillation</u>.
 	- When the reaction pathway <u>consists of fewer steps</u>, less processes of separation and purification are needed.
 Less energy is needed.